Pneumonia in older people: What you should know

 • a racing heart (pulse over 120 beats per minute),

-• circulation problems with loss of blood pressure (an upper, systolic value of below 90 mmHg or a lower, diastolic value of below 60 mmHg), and
+• blood circulation problems with a drop in blood pressure (an upper, systolic value of below 90 mmHg or a lower, diastolic value of below 60 mmHg), and

-• a high fever (40 degrees Celsius, 104 degrees Fahrenheit, or higher) or very low temperature (35 degrees Celsius, 95 degrees Fahrenheit, or lower).
+• a high fever (40 degrees Celsius/104 degrees Fahrenheit or higher) or very low body temperature (35 degrees Celsius/95 degrees Fahrenheit or lower).

-Older people with chronic underlying conditions such as , heart failure, coronary artery disease, diabetes or chronic kidney disease should seek urgent medical attention if they have .
+Older people with signs of should seek urgent medical attention if they also have a chronic underlying condition such as COPD, heart failure, coronary artery disease, diabetes or chronic kidney disease.

 How is pneumonia treated in older people?

-Age is very a very important factor in the treatment of .
-People who have usually need to be treated in a hospital if they are over 65 years old, have an underlying disease or can't take care of themselves on their own at home.
+Age is an important factor in the treatment of .
+People who have usually need treatment in a hospital if they are over 65 years old, have an underlying disease or can't take care of themselves on their own at home.

-If are used, it's particularly important to know whether the developed at home, in a retirement or nursing home, or in a hospital.
-Because other kinds of are found in care homes and hospitals, are then used that can also fight off those germs.
+If the is caused by , it is treated with .
+To select the most suitable kind of , it is particularly important to know whether the developed at home, in a retirement or nursing home, or in a hospital.
+Many kinds of can't successfully fight off the types of found in care homes and hospitals, so people whose developed in those places are given that can fight those bacteria off.

-Another factor that is considered when selecting the medication is whether or not you have had to take antibiotics in the past three months.
-If you have, an antibiotic that is effective against multi-resistant is used.
+Another factor that is considered when selecting the medication is whether the person has taken antibiotics in the past three months.
+If they have, they are given that are effective against multi-resistant .

 How can pneumonia be prevented in older people?

-Two vaccinations are recommended for people over the age of 60 due to their increased risk of : the flu and the pneumococcal .
-Statutory health insurers in Germany cover the costs of both vaccinations.
+Because people aged 60 and over are more likely to develop , two vaccinations are recommended for them: the flu and the pneumococcal .
+In Germany, public health insurers cover the costs of both vaccinations.
 The two vaccines can be injected on the same day.
 A new flu vaccination is given every year because flu viruses change from year to year.
 The pneumococcal is effective for several years, and a booster is recommended every six years.
-The Federal Centre for Health Education (Bundeszentrale für gesundheitliche Aufklärung, BZgA) provides detailed information in German about the pneumococcal and other recommended vaccinations at www.impfen-info.de.
+You will find in-depth information about the pneumococcal and other vaccinations that are recommended in Germany on infektionsschutz.de – a website of the German Federal Institute of Public Health (BIÖG), formerly known as the Federal Centre for Health Education (BZgA).

-What happens when people develop pneumonia very late in life?
+What happens when people develop pneumonia at the end of their life?

-In people who have become very frail due to old age and possible chronic diseases such as heart or kidney failure, can be so severe that they won't recover.
+In people who have become very frail due to old age and chronic diseases such as heart or kidney failure, can be so severe that they don't ever recover.
 Treatment then no longer aims to cure the disease, but to relieve the symptoms as effectively as possible.
-Good nursing care and assistance help to make the final phase of life easier, taking personal wishes into account as much as possible.
-For example, some people wish to be able to pass away at home rather than having to go to a hospital.
+Good nursing care and assistance help to make the final phase of life easier, taking personal wishes into account as best as possible.
+For example, some people wish to be able to pass away at home rather than going to a hospital.

 National Institute for Health and Care Excellence (NICE).
-Pneumonia: Diagnosis and Management of Community- and Hospital-Acquired Pneumonia in Adults.
-December 03, 2014.
-(NICE Clinical Guidelines; Volume 191).
+Pneumonia: Diagnosis and management of community- and hospital-acquired pneumonia in adults (NICE Clinical Guidelines; No. 191).
+2023.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.